JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	df = DataFrame(df_columns)

-One often would like to construct `DataFrame`'s from columns which may not yet be `DataVector`'s.
+One often would like to construct `DataFrame` from columns which may not yet be `DataVector`.
 This is possible using the same type of constructor.
-All columns that are not yet `DataVector`'s will be converted to `DataVector`'s:
+All columns that are not yet `DataVector` will be converted to `DataVector`:

 	df = DataFrame({ones(5), falses(5)})